 Why were you inspired to develop Carol's Daughter?

-I used to work in Television Production.
 Carol's Daughter started from my love of fragrance.
 I began by making fragrances and then I placed those scents into body products that I made in my kitchen.
-I always had dry skin, and nothing ever worked on it until I made my own.
+I always had dry skin and nothing ever worked on it until I made my own.

 What moment in your career are you most proud of?

 There are several.
-The time I went on Oprah.
-When I opened my first store.
-The time I worked with Mary J Blige to make a signature scent for her.
-But, most important, is the work I did on myself personally and the work that I did with my team that positioned the brand to be acquired by L'Oréal.
-That was two years of serious work on a business and even spiritual level, and I am very proud of that for sure.
+The time I went on The Oprah Winfrey Show, when I opened my first store and the time I worked with Mary J. Blige to make a signature scent for her.
+But most important is the work I did on myself and the work that I did with my team that positioned the brand to be acquired by L'Oréal.
+That took two years of serious work on both the business and on myself at a spiritual level.

 I have a few favorites in my line.
-My all-time fave is Monoi Anti-Breakage Spray.
+My all-time favorite is the Carol’s Daughter Monoi Anti-Breakage Spray.
 It is a leave-in spray, and I really cannot live without it.

 What does beauty mean to you?

 Beauty is something that is inherent in every single person.
 It cannot be put on or wiped off.
 It is a light that shines from within.
 Beauty is by nature.

 I love old movies and I love going to the movies.
 I have been knitting for the past year, too.
 I was only a crocheter since age 11, and I have found that I love knitting.
 It’s so relaxing.